Staging and grading of ovarian cancer

 Staging cancer of the ovary, fallopian tube or peritoneum

-Doctors use the International Federation of Gynecology and Obstetrics (FIGO) staging system to stage ovarian cancer, fallopian tube cancer and primary peritoneal cancer.
-This system uses numbers and letters to describe different stages of ovarian cancer.
+Doctors use FIGO staging for cancer of the ovary, fallopian tube cancer and primary peritoneal cancer.
+This system uses numbers and letters to describe the stages.

 Stage 1